Back to all blogs

 Beyond the Thyroid: Vitamins and Minerals

 • Ferritin (Iron Stores): Iron is essential for the enzyme that makes thyroid hormones.
-If your iron is low, your thyroid function may suffer — see our Iron Status Profile (includes Ferritin).
+See our Iron Status Profile (includes Ferritin).

-• Vitamin D: Low Vitamin D is strongly associated with autoimmune thyroid conditions.
-Check levels using our Vitamin D (25-OH) test.
+• Vitamin D: Low levels are associated with autoimmune thyroid conditions.
+Check via our Vitamin D (25-OH) test.

 Summary and Next Steps